|GENERAL STUDENT INFORMATION!

 Enrollment of Minors

 Persons under 18 may enroll in Continuing Education programs provided that they have approval in WRITING submitted by the PARENT/GUARDIAN.
 Many career courses require proof of high school completion.

-Students must park in designated student lots during weekday sessions before 3:00pm; after 3:00pm student parking is not designated.
-However, parking in fire lanes or behind shops is prohibited; handicapped parking spaces are located throughout the campus.
+Students must park in designated student or visitor spaces during high school hours.
+After 3:00 pm student parking is not designated.
+Parking in fire lanes or behind shops is prohibited; handicapped parking spaces are located throughout the campus.
 Please lock your car; MCVSD is not responsible for theft or damage to your vehicle on school property.